rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 >Example:
 ><CITE>MDCCXXXIII [1733]</CITE>

-<a name="5.23.3.2">5.23.3.2</a> Transcribe words and phrases such as “in the year” and “anno."
+<a name="5.23.3.2">5.23.3.2</a> Transcribe words and phrases such as “in the year” and “anno".
 If both the place and the date of printing appear in conjunction with the phrase “printed in the year,” determine whether “printed” is to be transcribed with the date or elsewhere in the [Publication statement](/DCRMR/ppdm/Publication-statement/) according to the punctuation or typography of the source.

 >Example:
 ><CITE>Im Jahr Christi 1705</CITE>